 They come in a variety of materials such as rope, nylon, metal, and leather.

-Just like the Martingale collars, they’re escape proof.
+Just like the martingale collars, they’re fairly escape proof.

 Prong Collar aka Pinch Collar

 The leash attaches to the smaller loop.
-When it’s pulled for correction purposes, the prongs tighten around the dog’s neck and cause an unpleasant sensation.
+When it’s pulled for correction purposes, the prongs tighten around the dog’s neck and then releases when there is no pressure.

 E-Collar aka Shock Collar